microsoft/mixed-reality-extension-unity/INTEGRATING.md

 works.

+## Back compatibility and Updates
+One of the most important considerations when implementing the MRE SDK into a title is to making sure that all deployed MREs will run.
+Once the MRE SDK exits beta stage, the MRE Unity client library will guarantee backwards compatiblity with old MRE protocols.
+This means any MRE deployed will always run.
+However, this relationship only works one way - as the MRE feature set grows, any host app will need to take regular client library updates to keep up-to-date.
+The MRE SDK will simply reject connecting to a host app if it uses an outdated client library.

+There are therefore two important host app implementation details
+* properly recognize server rejections caused by versioning, and to message to the user that they need to update their host app.
+* commit to regularly pull in an updated client library.

+We have not yet established a release cadence for client libraries and SDK updates, but it will be more relevant after beta.

 ## Auto-updating MREUnityRuntimeLib DLL
 In the MREUnityRuntimeLib solution directory, there is a `MREUnityProjects.xml` file (generated automatically if it isn't found).
 This is used to automatically